evanyuri/blog-1/test.md

 Requirements:

+* an asterisk starts an unordered list
+* and this is another item in the list
++ or you can also use the + character
+- or the - character

 * Markdown files uploaded to a github repository trigger content to be added to the site
 * Server must not poll or periodically update the content, but only when new content is pushed
 * The blog must be pretty and celean (duh! :P)